YYSU/BeautyCrawler/README.md

 ```bash
 python beauty.py `link`
 ```
-then all images on that page will be downloaded in images folders
+then all images on that page will be downloaded in `/images` folders